 - Rest with no sports or heavy work activities for several weeks.

 - A brace centred over the back of your forearm, which may help to relieve symptoms by resting the muscles and tendons.

-- Check your racquets if they are the perfect fit to avoid symptoms from recurring
+- Check your racquet for correct fit to prevent symptoms from recurring.